Keeping Your Financial Legacy In Your Family

 - Ways we help with the final administration of your deceased loved one’s affairs

 Whether you have substantial assets or not, it is imperative that you have a legal will that is updated to reflect the most current circumstances.
-Through a last will and testament, you have the ability to specify how you want your assets distributed after your death and what your last wishes are in regard to funeral arrangements and other matters.
-Without a will, the state of California will administer your estate, and your loved ones will not have any say over who gets what, as the law is very specific as to the distribution of the assets of an individual who died without a will, or intestate.
+Through a last will and testament, you have the ability to specify how you want your assets – which do not already have a named beneficiary such as life insurance or checking account, for example – distributed after your death and what your last wishes are in regard to funeral arrangements and other matters.
+Without a will, the state of California will administer your probate estate, and your loved ones will not have any say over who gets what, as the law is very specific as to the distribution of the assets of an individual who died without a will, or intestate.

-This process is also quite lengthy, and will leave your family waiting for months for your assets.
+Generally, the probate process can be lengthy and will leave your family waiting months for the distribution of your probate estate.
 By creating a will, you are responsibly planning for the inevitable and proactively protecting your rights and the rights of your loved ones.